Pablo-source/RPYSOC_2024_Docker_Shiny/README.md

 Deploying a Shiny app with Docker in a Raspberry pi.
 This project describes how to create a Shiny app that is Deployed inside a Docker Container running on a Raspbeery pi.

-The aim of this project is to show a small example on how we can create Shiny apps in Docker to share and Manage them using Docker containers.
+The aim of this project is to show a small example on how we can create Shiny apps in R and deploying it in Docker to share it and Manage using Docker containers.

 # Main topics covered in this presentation